Can you ...

 The research will result in a research report with all the findings and of course guidelines for designing the product itself.

-Research Questions & Design
+Questions and Design

 This collaborative design approach would give answers to various design/UI aspects as you can see below and will be used as input for designing a smartwatch truly made for and by older-aged consumers.